 1. Supplies

 All you really need is at least 3 stadiums (you could even get by with just 2, especially if you're just starting out).
-The cheapest way to get these is to buy them from Suruga-ya, where they're about $40 each.
-They aren't often in stock, but if you keep an eye on the listing it shouldn't take too long to get some.
+Unfortunately there's no good way to get cheap stadiums, I'd recommend looking at Amazon or ToyCraze where you can get them for around $90 each.

 Alternatively, if you can find a couple bladers in the area who have stadiums of their own, you can pool your resources instead of having to buy everything yourself.